Quantum dot-based high-fidelity universal quantum gates in noisy environment: Methodology

 \section{Methodology}

-This section gives a simulation method to model the qubit dynamics and quantify quantum noise in two and three-spin systems.
-This work shows the effect of decoherence on a two qubits CNOT gate and a three qubits Toffoli gate.
-We use the Lindblad operator equation for this purpose (Eq.~\ref{Master_Eqaution}).
+In this section, we discuss the modeling of qubit spin dynamics and noise processes therein.
+We use the Lindblad operator equation for this purpose that can be written as (Eq.~\ref{Master_Eqaution}):

 A quantum system’s coherent and non-coherent time evolution is observed due to $L_0$ and $L_D$, respectively.
-The general formulation of $L_0$ is given in Eq.~\ref{Master_Eqaution_Cohrent_Part}, where H(t) is the complete Hamiltonian of a closed system (two and three spin system), $\rho(t)$ denotes quantum state at arbitrary time instant t.
+The general formulation of $L_0$ is given in Eq.~\ref{Master_Eqaution_Cohrent_Part}, where $H(t)$ is the complete Hamiltonian of a closed system, $\rho(t)$ denotes quantum state at arbitrary time instant t.
 The non-coherent evolution operator $L_D$ is described in Eq.~\ref{Non_cohrent_master1}.

+The $C_n$, in general, would be associated with a rate and an accompanying operator. $C_n$ due to relaxation would have an operator of form $\ket{w_j}\bra{w_k}$ where the energy relaxation would be happening from energy level $w_k$ to $w_j$.
+The rate associated with the operator would be a function of the energy gap($E_{wj}$-$E_{wk}$).
+Operator associated due to dephasing is of the form of $\sigma_z$, where $\sigma_z$ is the Pauli-Z matrix.
+The rate associated with the dephasing is the inverse of $T_2^*$ which is a material dependent parameter.
+In this work, we have used parameters corresponding to GaAs quantum dot system, however, the framework presented is quite general and applicable to other spin qubit systems including the ones based on Si quantum dots.